 Professional information

-• 2025-Present: Trustee of the Stair Society
+• 2025-Present: Member of Council, The Stair Society

 • 2024: Admitted to the Faculty of Advocates